-Day-school 3: Social and emotional cognition and cognitive biases
+Topic 3: Social and emotional cognition and cognitive biases (synchronous teaching session 8 May 2023)

-This day-school will consider how we reason about other agents and whether our understanding of others mental states is supported by a specific 'theory of mind' ability that might be disrupted in Autistic Spectrum Disorders.
+The third topic of the unit will consider how we reason about other agents and whether our understanding of others mental states is supported by a specific 'theory of mind' ability that might be disrupted in Autistic Spectrum Disorders.
 The extent to which 'mirror neurones' contribute to our understanding of others behaviour and intentions will also be critically evaluated.
-This day-school will then move on to consider some of the cognitive biases we bring to different reasoning tasks and the role of emotions in complex decision making.
+The topic will then move on to consider some of the cognitive biases we bring to different reasoning tasks and the role of emotions in complex decision making.
 We will explore the heuristics (or mental short cuts) that potentially lead to different cognitive biases.
 Finally, we will explore in more detail the notion of a 'bias towards essentialism' in human reasoning, which can be defined as the propensity to explain observable phenomena in terms of fixed, unchanging, underlying inherent properties, rather than contingent or contextual circumstances.